 The FSS is a summary of the fund's approach to funding liabilities.
 It isn't exhaustive - the fund publishes other statements like the statement of investment principles, investment strategy statement, governance strategy and communications strategy.
 The fund's annual report and accounts also includes up-to-date fund information.

-You can see all fund documentation at Investments (sypensions.org.uk)
+You can see all fund documentation on the Fund's website www.sypensions.org.uk

 Appendix B - Roles and responsibilities

 B1 The administering authority: